 - black pepper to taste

-Add eggs, mayonnaise, mustard, cream cheese, and relish to a food processor and pulse until mixture starts to look smooth, scraping sides of bowl, as necessary.
+Add eggs, mayonnaise, mustard, cream cheese, and relish to a food processor and pulse until mixture starts to look smooth, pausing to scrape sides of bowl, as necessary.

-Add hot sauce, salt, and pepper to mixture then continue processing until smooth and uniform.
+Add hot sauce, salt, and pepper to mixture, to taste, then continue processing until smooth and uniform.

-Convey dip into a bowl.
-Cover and chill if not serving immediately.
+Convey dip into a serving bowl.
+Cover with plastic wrap and chill if not serving immediately.

-Sprinkle cayenne and paprika over top of tip then finish with a sprinkle of chive.
+To serve: sprinkle cayenne and paprika over top of dip then sprinkle chopped chive.
 Serve with crackers, celery sticks, carrots, pita chips, etc.